neelkanthk/larapackboiler/README.md

 #####Version 1.0.0
 ##A package development boilerplate for Laravel 5.1+

-##Download [Todo Package] for a demo package built using LaraPackBoiler.
+##Download <https://github.com/neelkanthk/TodoPackage> for a demo package built using LaraPackBoiler.

 #####Provides a Jump Start to your Laravel package development in a structured way.